Strophox/tetro-tui/README.md

 </details>

-In short, the bot is pretty good and gets exponentially longer combos with larger preview, as can also be seen from the following chart.
+The bot does pretty well and gets seemingly exponentially longer combos with larger preview window, as can also be seen from the following chart.

 | Samples | Randomizer | Lookahead | Median combo | Average combo | Maximum combo |
 |-|-|-|-|-|-|